 The Braendly Fishkill Dam is a masonry dam located on the 2 East Main Street parcel.
-The Dam is registered with the New York State Department of Environmental Conversation (NYSDEC) as a Class B Dam (Intermediate Hazard), subject to regulation by the NYSDEC.
+The Dam is registered with the New York State Department of Environmental Conversation (NYSDEC) as a Class B Dam (Intermediate Hazard), subject to regulation by the NYSDEC; however, per the NYSDEC updated database, as of 7/28/15, the dam was not given a classification.